^

 With a healthy immune system

-Most people do not get sick at the first infection with toxoplasmosis.
+Most people do not become ill the first time they are infected with toxoplasmosis.
 Some may have mild flu-like symptoms that last for several months.
-That's why people do not immediately know about the presence of the disease.
+That's why people don't know they have the disease right away.

 Symptoms: